ietf-tapswg/draft-ietf-taps-transport-security/draft-pauly-transport-security.md

 and options to be configured or otherwise negotiated.

 - Configuration extensions: The protocol negotiation should extensible with addition of new configuration options.

+# Minimum Common Transport Security Interface

+The minimum interface for transport security protocols defines the set of calls that an application interface must expose in order to generically use the common protocol features described in this document.
+The mandatory interfaces are required to functionally use the protocols, while the optional interfaces allow the application to constrain the protocol or retrieve extra information.

+## Mandatory Interfaces

+- Start negotiation: The interface must provide an interface to start the protocol handshake for key negotiation, and have a way to be notified when the handshake is complete.

+- Set expected remote identity: The interface must allow the application to constrain the identities that it will accept a connection to, such as the hostname it expects to be signed by a certificate.

+- Specify local identity: The local identity, generally a private key, can either be set up-front, or retrieved on-demand as a callback.

+- Validate credentials: The interface should provide a way for the application to participate in the endpoint authentication, which can either be specified as parameters to define how the peer's authentication can be validated, or when the protocol provides the authentication information for the application to inspect directly.

+## Optional Interfaces

+- Caching domain and lifetime: The application should be able to specify the instances of the protocol that can share cached keys, and the lifetime of the cached resources.

+- Specify negotiable application protocols, and receive negotiated application protocols

+- Specify acceptable crytographic algorithm suites to negotiate

+- Retrieve provided peer identity information

 # IANA Considerations